kriszyp/lmdb-js/README.md

 * Now you can create `Txn`s with `env.beginTxn()` and operate on the database through a transaction by calling `txn.getString()`, `txn.putString()` etc.
 * When you are done, you should either `abort()` or `commit()` your transactions and `close()` your databases and environment.

+### Data Types in node-lmdb

+LMDB is very simple and fast.
+Using node-lmdb provides close to the native C API functionally, but expressed via a natural javascript API.
+To make simple things simple, node-lmdb defaults to presenting keys and values in LMDB as strings.
+For convenience number and boolean values are also supported.

+The simplest way to store other data types as keys or values is to use `JSON.stringify` before putting it into the database and `JSON.parse` when you retrieve the data.

+For more complex use cases access to keys and values as binary (node.js `Buffer` type) is provided.
+In LMDB itself keys (with one exception) and values are simply binary sequences of bytes.
+You can retrieve a key or value from an LMDB database as binary even if it was written as a string.
+The same does not apply in reverse!
+Using binary access also allows interoperation with LMDB databases created by, or shared with applications that use data serialisation formats other than utf-16 strings (including, in particular, strings using other encodings such as utf-8).

+The one exception in LMDBs representation of keys is an optimisation for fixed-length keys.
+This is exposed by node-lmdb for one particular fixed length type: unsigned 32 bit integers.
+To use this optimisation specify `keyIsUint32: true` to `openDbi`.
+Because the `keyIsUint32 : true` option is passed through to LMDB and stored in the LMDB metadata for the database, a database created with this option set cannot be accessed without setting this option, and vice-versa.

+When using a cursor keys are read from the database and it is necessary to specify how the keys should be returned.
+The most direct mapping from LMDB C API is as a node.js Buffer (binary), however it is often more convenient to return the key as a string.
+To create a cursor that returns keys as Buffers, provide a second `true` prameter to the `cursor constructor`.
+Set the second parameter to `false` to always return keys as strings.
+Note that this parameter is ignored if the
+`dbi` was opened with `keyIsUint32` set - n this case all cursor functions will return the key as an integer.

+If the second parameter to the `cursor constructor` is *not* given then:
+   * If the `dbi` was opened with `keyIsUint32` set the key is returned as an integer
+   * If the value is being read as binary (`getCurrentBinary` or `getCurrentBinaryUnsafe`) the key is returned as a binary `Buffer`.
+   * Otherwise the key is returned as a `string`.
+This mode is deprecated and may be removed (replaced by a default as if the `cursor constructor` second parameter were `false`) in a future release.

 ### Examples

 You can find some in the source tree.
 There are some basic examples and I intend to create some advanced ones too.